How to Identify & Get Rid of Bad Basement Smells

 Next, clean thoroughly with a diluted bleach solution (10 parts water to 1 part bleach).
 You can also consider periodically treating problem areas with a vinegar solution in a spray bottle to help keep the bad smell at bay.

 Depending on the age of your home, and how well you and previous owners have maintained it, you may always have a slightly musty smell to contend with.
 Sometimes, if the problem is severe enough, you might need to look into professional remediation.

 If your furnace and ducts haven’t been cleaned in a while, you may have a build-up of dust, debris, dead bugs and mice, and of course, mold, which can give your basement an unpleasant odor.
 Have your ductwork cleaned every one to two years.

 If your basement smells like poop, rotten eggs, garbage, or any combination that produces a very foul odor, you have a big problem.
-Sewer gas is an overpowering smell that is also toxic and even explosive in large enough quantities.
+Sewer gas has an overpowering smell and is also toxic --even explosive in large enough quantities.
 Sometimes the odor may be present only when the house is closed up and the heat or air conditioning is on.

 This smell is created by a build-up of waste materials found in either a public sewer system or a septic system.
 Plumbing is meant to keep the gases inside the pipes, so if you are smelling sewer gas, you may have a clog or a crack in the system.

 You may also have a clog or crack in your venting pipes.
 Most homes have venting pipes through the roof as part of the plumbing.
 These pipes are not for exhaust, but for intake of fresh air.

 You may be smelling sewer gas as a result of plumbing fixtures whose traps have gone dry.
 That is why, if you are going to be away from home for several days or more, you should have someone flush your toilets for you occasionally.
 Water evaporates more quickly than you might think.